-Gayle Garbolino-Mojica was elected to Placer County Superintendent of Schools on June 6, 2006, and is currently serving her fourth term.
+Gayle Garbolino-Mojica was elected to Placer County Superintendent of Schools on June 6, 2006, and is currently serving her 4th term.

 Ms. Garbolino-Mojica promotes public education on a statewide level as a Commissioner with the Advisory Commission on Charter Schools for the State Board of Education and Chair of the Fiscal Crisis Management Assistance Team (FCMAT) Board.
-She chairs the California County Superintendents Educational Services Association (CCSESA) Federal Task Force and is their representative to the National Association of Educational Services Agencies Federal Advocacy Committee.
-She is the past Treasurer of the California County Superintendents Association.
+She is the President-Elect for the California County Superintendents Educational Services Association (CCSESA).

-Regionally, Ms. Garbolino-Mojica advocates for public education and Placer County through her work on the Valley Vision Executive Board, the Sacramento Metro Chamber of Commerce Executive Board, the Greater Sacramento Economic Council Board, and the Align Capitol Region Board of Directors.
+Regionally, Ms. Garbolino-Mojica advocates for public education and Placer County through her work on the Valley Vision Executive Board, the Greater Sacramento Economic Council Board, and the Project Attain!
+Board of Directors.
 She is past President of KidsFirst, and a member of Class XIV of the American Leadership Forum-Mountain Valley Chapter.

 Ms. Garbolino-Mojica is the daughter of former Roseville Mayor Gina Garbolino and retired Superior Court Judge James D. Garbolino, and has two sons – Jack and Max.